lrigolli/protein_tda/README.md

 ## PH for protein encoding
 In this work we use PH to get insights on topological shape of macromolecules, in particular of protein assemblies.
 We describe molecules by 3d-coordinates of their atoms and define a family of topological spaces using euclidean distance as filtration.
 In simpler words we take atoms as points in 3d space, we create balls of zero radius centred in each atom and then inflate the balls by increasing their radius.
 In this way we are creating an increasing family of topological spaces and PH allows us to see how the topology of these spaces evolves.
+By doing this, PH is able to encode information not only on number of holes but also on their size.

 *Example: 3d representation of Epstein Barr virus gr42 protein.
 Edges (bonds) are useful for visualisations but we will not use them for TDA encoding.*
 <img src="./material_readme_tutorial/epstein_barr_virus_gr42_protein.png" alt="drawing" width="800"/>